-Freedom of expression is a fundamental right which provides that every human being has the right to hold and share their ideas and opinions.
+Freedom of expression is a fundamental right which refers of the right that every human being has to hold and share their ideas and opinions.
 This right which is an important right in any democratic government, is necessary to ensure that persons and groups voice out their opinions within the society without the fear of harm or intimidation.

-This guide has been developed to provide information on the nature, scope, exercise, protection, and enforcement of the right to freedom of expression.
-This guide contains practical steps and guideline for the enforcement of the right to Freedom of Expression in Nigeria.
+This guide has been developed to provide information on what this right means for you, what activities does it extend to, which actions are protected by this right and how to protect this right and legally protect your right to freedom of expression.
+This guide contains practical steps and guidelines for the legal protection and enforcement of the right to freedom of expression in Nigeria.

 This guide is general in scope.
-It is developed to provide an overview of Freedom of Expression as a fundamental human right and hoe it can be exercised, protected and enforced.
+It is developed to provide an overview of freedom of expression as a fundamental human right and how it can be exercised, protected and enforced.

 This guide will: